BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

       - /etc/passwd
       - /etc/shadow

 - **Real time clock**.
 If you want to do something like turning the light on at certain time for example, ESP32 should be aware of current time.
 In Esp32_web_ftp_telnet_server_template real time clock reads current GMT time from NTP servers and synchronize internal clock once a day with them.
 You can define three NTP servers ESP32 will read GMT time from.
 Local time on the other hand is not implemented completely since different countries have different rules how to calculate it from GMT.
-Five European time zones are supported so far (change TIMEZONE definition in real_time_clock.hpp to select the one that is right for you:
+Six European and twelve USA time zones are supported so far (change TIMEZONE definition in real_time_clock.hpp to select the one that is right for you:

    - GMT,
    - WET (Western European Time = GMT + DST from March to October - use #define TIMEZONE   WET_TIMEZONE),